 Nightlife- Berlin has some amazing clubs.
 I have danced in an underground metro station, lost a few Ping-Pong matches, and heard some great musicians play for endless hours in Berlin.

-This is the first place I ever backpacked solo in Europe and it played a key role in who I am today and what I am doing with my life.
+This is the first place I ever solo traveled and it played a key role in who I am today and what I am doing with my life.
 With only two metro lines, the city is simple to get around.